 Brown, Goldstein & Levy has had extensive experience and success as lead counsel in class actions and collective actions in Maryland and throughout the country, as well as serving as local counsel for other firms’ class actions in Maryland.

-U.S. News & World Report and Best Lawyers ranked Brown, Goldstein & Levy Tier 1 Baltimore and Tier 2 Nationally for Mass Tort Litigation/Class Action – Plaintiffs in the 2018 “Best Law Firms” list.
+U.S. News & World Report and Best Lawyers ranks Brown, Goldstein & Levy as Tier 1 Baltimore and Tier 3 Nationally for Mass Tort Litigation/Class Action – Plaintiffs in their “Best Law Firms” list.

 - Holzheid v.
 Comptroller of the Treasury of Maryland – represent the plaintiffs in a lawsuit that challenges the interest rate being applied to certain income tax refunds due to Maryland taxpayers as a result of the Supreme Court’s decision in Comptroller of the Treasury of Maryland v.
 Wynne.